jinalexx/qa-portfolio/readme.md

-# QA Portfolio - Selenium Test Automation
+# Basic QA Portfolio - Selenium Test Automation

 Automated UI tests for career pages of Nokia and Ryanair, built with Python and Selenium.